-Are you on the hunt for a great deal on a new AT&T smartphone?
+Are you looking for the best deal possible on a new AT&T smartphone?
 Are you thinking of switching to AT&T or already an AT&T customer?
-Good news: As one of the “big three” U.S. cellular service providers, AT&T always has some of the hottest smartphone deals available anywhere.
+Good news: As one of the “big three” U.S. cellular service providers, AT&T has some of the hottest smartphone deals available anywhere.
 With AT&T 5G coverage continuing its nationwide rollout, now’s a great time to grab a new mobile built for this growing network.
-To save you the trouble sorting through everything, though, we’ve already done the work to bring you the best cheap AT&T phone deals on tap right now, so keep reading.
+To save you the trouble sorting through everything, though, we’ve already done the work to bring you the best AT&T phone deals on tap right now, so keep reading.
+It’s the perfect time to get a great deal on a new AT&T smartphone.
 Your new digital companion is waiting for you right here:

 - LG K92 5G (AT&T) — $150, was $395

 - Motorola One 5G — $300, was $445

 - LG G8X ThinQ (AT&T) — $380, was $780